 I’d like to welcome you to my website – Blurred Boundaries.
 The idea of this site is simply to publish my photos and experiences of exploring places that aren’t usually visited by the public.
 The idea behind the name is that to visit these places, the boundaries of what you can and can’t do in society are being blurred.
-I aim to break some of these boundaries down by exploring the unseen spaces of the city and indeed the more rural areas too.
+I aim to break some of these boundaries down by exploring the unseen spaces of the city and rural areas alike.

 Many people have asked me before; what is Urban Exploration?
 Well, if you ask twenty different people what it is, you’d be likely to get twenty different answers.
 Urban Exploration means different things to different people.